-Respire: Mobile Low Cost Distributed Air Quality Monitoring In low and middle-income countries, 98% of cities with more than 100,000 inhabitants fail to meet the World Health Organization’s air quality guidelines.
-Air pollution is the biggest environmental health risk of our time, killing more than 4.2 million people every year.
-Air pollution in a particular location changes rapidly with time.
-Traditional air quality measurements devices, while being highly accurate, are bulky, stationary and are deployed mostly on the city's infrastructure.
-Moreover, in a large number of major cities throughout the world, there are actually very few air quality monitoring systems to cover the entire city.
+Globally, 98% of cities with more than 100,000 inhabitants fail to meet the World Health Organization’s air quality guidelines ( PM2.5<25ug/m3 and PM10<50ug/m3).
+Air pollution is the biggest environmental health risk of our time, killing more 19 thousand people each day throughout the year.
+Research shows that air pollution is not evenly distributed in a city and can in fact, be up to eight times worse on one end of a city block than another.
+While most conventional monitoring systems can provide a general sense of a city’s air quality, they are large, stationary, and very few in number.
+Thus, they cannot account for air pollution variations at the neighbourhood level, where people live, work, and play.
+As a result,we do not have air quality distribution maps of these cities and no air pollution readings of a localised area.
 At the same time, more and more individuals and industries utilising fleet management are engaging in the purchase of vehicle tracker devices, mainly to prevent car theft and monitoring driving habits.
 These devices costing about €10 contain the basic hardware needed to build a wireless sensor network.